EXTRADEEN/holbertonschool-validation/module3_task5/DEPLOY.md

 ## How to quickly check the application is running

-Use the url in modern browser: <http://localhost:1313>
+Use the URL in a modern browser: [http://localhost:1313](http://localhost:1313)